How to survive rush hours in Tokyo

 You might be able to take a not so crowded train if you wait for the next train or the train after the next one.
 When you see an arriving crowded train and think you don’t want to get on the train, you had better wait for the next train.
 Of course, I often wait for the next train because cannot ride a crowded train, but even if I can get on an arriving train, sometimes I wait for the next train in order to get my seat.
 My husband also says he waits for a train for 10 mins when trains are very crowded because of the delay.
 If you have time, waiting for the next train is also important to survive the rush hour train.

 Lastly, I introduce how to ride a crowded train in Tokyo.
-Occasionally I see foreign businessman or travelers who are surprised to this situation and confused.
+Occasionally I see foreign businessmen or travelers who are surprised at this situation and confused.
 Unfortunately, some people tend to become irritated by the behavior of other people in the morning rush hour. (^^; This time I talk about the manner I think important.

 ・Stand in line and wait for a train